Japan Studio: 2015–2020

-Former teams
+Teams

 Japan Studio was formed by several internal development teams, with all of them being disbanded, reorganised, or spun off into a separate studio.

+The studio's unnamed main unit, its first development team, is responsible for all co-development efforts.
+As a primary developer, they developed the Ape Escape and LocoRoco series as well as individual titles like The Legend of Dragoon and Fantavision.

+Polys Entertainment

+A unit of SCEJ headed by Kazunori Yamauchi dedicated to racing games and the second established.
+Initially developing Motor Toon Grand Prix and its sequel, the success of its 1997 racing game Gran Turismo caused it to be formally spun off into Polyphony Digital.

 Team Asobi

-Team Asobi is a team founded in 2012 by Nicolas Doucet, who previously worked for London Studio and Saffire.
-In April 2021, they were formally spun off into a separate studio under SIE Worldwide Studios.
+A development unit established in 2012 by Nicolas Doucet, who previously worked for London Studio and Saffire.
+It worked on the Astro Bot series in the entire span of its existence under Japan Studio.
+In April 2021, they were formally spun off into a separate studio under SIE Worldwide Studios, serving as a successor to Japan Studio after its redundancy.

-Sugar & Rockets

-Sugar & Rockets, previously known as Exact, worked on games like Ghost in the Shell, Popolocrois, Jumping Flash!, Robbit Mon Dieu, and Covert Ops: Nuclear Dawn.

 Team Ico

-Team Ico developed Ico and Shadow of the Colossus.
-They were disbanded following lead game designer Fumito Ueda leaving the company and establishing genDESIGN.
+A development unit headed by Fumito Ueda and the third established in the studio.
+It developed Ico and Shadow of the Colossus.
+They were disbanded following lead game designer Fumito Ueda departing the company and establishing genDESIGN during development of The Last Guardian.